digideskio/DSC-NLB/README.md

 * **NewNodeName**: Specifies the name of the new cluster node.
 * **ClusterName**: Specifies the name of the cluster in which the node is joining.

+### 1.0.0.0

+* Initial release with the following resources:
+    * NLBCreateCluster, NLBAddNode